 In Thailand, four of 15 protected areas hosting tigers have not harboured tigers since about 2013.

-Nam Et-Phou Louey National Park was considered the last important site for the tiger in Laos, but it has not been recorded there at least since 2013.
+Nam Et-Phou Louey National Park was considered the last important site for the tiger in Laos, but it has not been recorded there at least since 2013; this population likely fell victim to indiscriminate snaring.

-From 2011 to 2014, there was an increase in anti-poaching patrol efforts in four Russian protected areas.
+During 2014, there were increases in anti-poaching patrol efforts in four Russian protected areas.

-In 2014, Panthera zdanskyi was suggested to be a sister species of the modern tiger.
+In 2014, Panthera zdanskyi, which lived around the same time and place as Panthera palaeosinensis, was suggested to be a sister species of the modern tiger.

-In Nepal, between January 2011 and December 2015, seizure data obtained 585 pieces of tiger body parts and two whole carcasses in 19 districts.
+Between January 2011 and December 2015, seizures in Nepal obtained 585 pieces of tiger body parts and two whole carcasses in 19 districts.

 Bhutan's first Tiger Action Plan implemented during 2006–2015 revolved around habitat conservation, human–wildlife conflict management, education and awareness.

-In 2015, a comprehensive analysis of morphological, ecological and mitochondrial DNA (mtDNA) traits reaffirmed the two-subspecies proposal for tigers.
+In 2015, a comprehensive analysis of morphological, ecological and mitochondrial DNA traits reaffirmed the two-subspecies proposal.

 Anti-poaching units in Sumatra's Kerinci Seblat landscape removed 362 tiger snare traps and seized 91 tiger skins during 2005–2016; annual poaching rates increased with rising skin prices.

-In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group revised felid taxonomy and recognised only two tiger subspecies.
+In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group revised felid taxonomy in accordance with the 2015 two-subspecies proposal, recognizing only P. t. tigris and P. t. sondaica.

-In 2017, the Cat Classification Task Force recognized the current classification of the tiger.
+The classification recognised by the Cat Classification Task Force in 2017 reflected the classification of the tiger as of 2005.

 A 2018 study found the tiger to be the most popular wild animal based on surveys, as well as appearances on websites of major zoos and posters of some animated movies.